jpdery/moobile-core-doc/Source/Guides/UsingTransitions.md

 The next step is to set an instance of a `Moobile.ViewControllerStack` as the root view controller.
 Open `www/index.html` and locate this piece of code:

 	window.addEvent('ready', function() {
-		var rootViewController = null; // replace this with your own root view controller new Moobile.WindowController().setRootViewController(rootViewController);
+		var rootViewController = new ViewController.Home(); // replace this with your own root view controller new Moobile.WindowController().setRootViewController(rootViewController);
 	});